bigkhangtheory/ActiveDirectoryTasks/Docs/Configurations/ActiveDirectoryServiceAccounts.md

       MemberOf:
         - Service Accounts

-  # KDSKey
-  #
-  # The KDS root keys are used to begin generating Group Managed Service Account (gMSA) passwords.
   KDSKey:
     EffectiveTime:            '1-jan-2021 00:00'
     AllowUnsafeEffectiveTime: true   # Use with caution

-  # Managed
-  #
-  # Specify a list of Single and Group Managed Service Accounts (MSAs) within Active Directory.
-  # A Managed Service Account is a managed domain account that provides automatic password management, simplified service principal name (SPN) management and the ability to delegate management to other administrators.
-  # A Single Managed Service Account can only be used on a single computer, whereas a Group Managed Service Account can be shared across multiple computers.
   ManagedServiceAccounts:
     - ServiceAccountName: msa_service1
       AccountType:        Group